 Adult worms are estimated to live 1 to 2 years, although some may live longer.

 Diagnosis of trichuriasis is made by microscopic examination of stool; the characteristic lemon-shaped eggs with clear opercula at both ends are readily apparent.
 When anoscopy, proctoscopy, or colonoscopy is done for other indications, wiggling adult worms may be seen protruding into the bowel lumen.

 Complete blood count (CBC) is done to check for anemia.

-Mebendazole 100 mg po bid for 3 days or 500 mg as a single dose is recommended.
-Alternatively, albendazole 400 mg po once/day for 3 days or ivermectin 200 mcg/kg po once/day for 3 days may be used.
-These drugs should not be used during pregnancy.
+Mebendazole 100 mg orally twice a day for 3 days is effective for patients with trichuriasis.
+A single dose of mebendazole 500 mg has been used in mass treatment programs.
+Also effective for individual patients is albendazole 400 mg orally once a day for 3 days or ivermectin 200 mcg/kg orally once a day for 3 days.
+These drugs should usually not be used during pregnancy.

 If treatment with ivermectin is planned, patients should be assessed for coinfection with Loa loa Loiasis Loiasis is a filarial nematode infection with Loa loa.
 Symptoms include localized angioedema (Calabar swellings) in skin and subconjunctival migration of adult worms.
 Diagnosis is by detecting... read more if they have been in areas of central Africa where it is transmitted; ivermectin can induce severe reactions in patients with high levels of Loa loa microfilariae.

 Prevention of trichuriasis is possible through effective sewage disposal systems, sanitary food preparation, avoidance of potentially contaminated water, and good personal hygiene including handwashing.